SarahSchrevens/MDA_project/README.md

 This folder has Jupyter Notebooks on the preprocessing steps used for the weather data given for the project.

 ## 3️⃣ Noise_modelling
+This folder comprises of the model training itself in regards to the noise data being predicted by several variables.

 ## 4️⃣ App
 This folder contains the scripts used for constructing the application itself.